 Men and the Goddess

-All this certainly seems at odds with the position of some pagan traditions in which women are regarded as priestesses and therefore embody the Feminine Principle, and men of course represent the God or Masculine Principle.
-You might wonder what is the problem with polarising the sexes in this way?
-The response to that question is because of a focus on gender, which is essentially a dualistic approach.
-Unfortunately, human beings are fundamentally so entrenched in the idea of opposites that envisaging an alternative paradigm becomes almost impossible.
-Pagans in particular tend to perceive the whole of Nature in terms of opposites, such as active/passive; male/female; dark/light, and so on, that any consideration of an alternative and holistic approach is often regarded as tantamount to heresy.
+This stance would certainly seem at odds with the position of some modern pagan traditions in which women are regarded as priestesses who embody the Feminine Principle, and men are regarded as priests who embody the god or Masculine Principle.
+Is there a problem with polarising the sexes in this way?
+The short answer, according to many, is yes, because of the primary focus on gender, which essentially is dualistic.
+Unfortunately, when one is entrenched in the idea of opposites, then envisaging an alternative paradigm becomes almost impossible.
+Pagans in particular, for example, tend to perceive the whole of Nature in terms of opposites, such as active/passive; male/female; dark/light, and so on, that any consideration of an alternative and holistic approach is often regarded as tantamount to heresy.

-If men deceive themselves by seeking the Feminine Principle in women, then how can they succeed in finding it within themselves?
-Perhaps the first point to recognise, as many feminists remind us, is that often what we regard as Archetypes, and therefore universal and timeless qualities, are really only man-made cultural stereotypes.
+If men therefore deceive themselves by attempting to seek the Feminine Principle in women, then how can men succeed in finding it within themselves?
+Perhaps the first point to recognise, as many feminists remind us, is that often what we regard as Archetypes (universal and timeless qualities) are no more than man-made stereotypes.
 An example of that would be the creation of God in man’s own image.
-Perhaps there is a danger nowadays in a reaction to so-called patriarchy, that women are creating the Goddess in their own image and falling into the same old trap.
+Perhaps there is a danger nowadays, in a reaction to so-called patriarchy, that women are creating the Goddess in their own image and falling into the same old gender trap.

-A man must therefore understand in his quest for wholeness that integrating the Feminine Principle into his being has nothing to do with 'going soft'.
-The idea that that which is feminine is only soft is based on a patriarchal delusion.
-Consequently, a man must learn to shed along the way all male posturing and macho tendencies because these are guises or masks many men feel they must wear to conceal their vulnerability lest they be seen in society's eyes not to have essential 'maleness'.
-Every man already possesses within himself the qualities described as 'feminine' and which are not to be confused with the erroneous, gender-centred and condescending patriarchal ideas of femininity.
+In his quest for wholeness, a man must understand that integrating the Feminine Principle into his being has nothing to do with becoming effeminate, or 'going soft'; the idea that that which is feminine is entirely soft is based on masculine delusion.
+Rather, a man has to learn that male posturing and expressions of machismo are un-evolved guises or masks that men have been told to adopt to conceal their vulnerability lest they be seen in society's eyes not to have essential 'maleness'.
+However, the truth is that every man already possesses within himself the qualities described as 'feminine' but which are not to be confused with the erroneous, gender-centred and condescending patriarchal ideas of femininity.
 The quest might take a lifetime, or many lifetimes, but it is after all the only way for a man to become whole.